-Furthermore, in order to ensure that vegetation clearance for fire protection purposes does not occur prior to commencement of grading or construction of the proposed structures, the Commission finds that it is necessary to impose a restriction on the removal of natural vegetation as specified in Special Condition No. Five (5).
+Furthermore, in order to ensure that vegetation clearance for fire protection purposes does not occur prior to commencement of grading or construction of the proposed structures, the Commission finds that it is necessary to impose a restriction on the removal of natural vegetation as specified in Special Condition Five (5).
 This restriction specifies that natural vegetation shall not be removed until grading or building permits have been secured and construction of the permitted structures has commenced.
 The limitation imposed by Special Condition 5 avoids loss of natural vegetative coverage resulting in unnecessary erosion in the absence of adequately constructed drainage and run-off control devices and implementation of the landscape and interim erosion control plans.

-In addition to ESHA impacts, the proposed project has the potential to adversely impact the quality of coastal waters.
-The subject 3.74-acre property is located along a north/south-trending spur ridge in which site slopes descend down to secondary drainage courses of the Arroyo Sequit watershed.
-The Commission notes that streams and drainages provide important habitat for plant and animal species.
 The Commission recognizes that new development in the Santa Monica Mountains has the potential not only to impact sensitive habitat through grading, construction, and fuel modification as discussed above, but also to adversely impact coastal water quality through the removal of native vegetation, increase of impervious surfaces, increase of runoff, erosion, and sedimentation, and introduction of pollutants such as petroleum, cleaning products, pesticides, and other pollutant sources, as well as effluent from septic systems.
+The Commission notes that streams and drainages, such the blue line stream located about 200 feet from the property, provides important habitat for chaparral plant and animal species.
 Section 30231 of the Coastal Act provides that the quality of coastal waters and streams shall be maintained and restored whenever feasible through means such as: controlling runoff, preventing interference with surface water flows and alteration of natural streams, and by maintaining natural vegetation buffer areas.
 In past permit actions the Commission has found that new development adjacent to or upslope of coastal streams and natural drainages results in potential adverse impacts to riparian habitat and marine resources from increased erosion, contaminated storm runoff, introduction of non-native and invasive plant species, disturbance of wildlife, and loss of riparian plant and animal habitat.

 The Commission finds that potential adverse effects of the proposed development on riparian and aquatic habitats of these streams may be further minimized through the implementation of a drainage and polluted runoff control plan, which will ensure that erosion is minimized and polluted run-off from the site is controlled and filtered before it reaches natural drainage courses within the watershed.
-Therefore, the Commission requires Special Condition No. Four (4), the Drainage and Polluted Runoff Control Plan, which requires the applicant to incorporate appropriate drainage devices and Best Management Practices (BMPs) to ensure that run-off from the proposed structures, impervious surfaces, and building pad area is conveyed offsite in a non-erosive manner and is treated/filtered to reduce pollutant load before it reaches coastal waterways.
+Therefore, the Commission requires Special Condition Four (4), the Drainage and Polluted Runoff Control Plan, which requires the applicants to incorporate appropriate drainage devices and Best Management Practices (BMPs) to ensure that run-off from the proposed structures, impervious surfaces, and building pad area is conveyed offsite in a non-erosive manner and is treated/filtered to reduce pollutant load before it reaches coastal waterways.
 Special Condition 4 will ensure implementation of these and other BMPs to reduce polluted runoff.
 Additionally, Special Condition 4 requires all graded areas to be replanted with native vegetation so as to reduce erosion and sediment laden runoff into coastal waterways.